About Us //

 President's Committee on the Arts and Humanities awards Teen Media Program Coming up Taller Award.

-The Art Center receives Federal Department of Housing and Urban Development capital improvements grant.
+In 2007, the Art Center received a Federal Department of Housing and Urban Development capital improvements grant.

-We strengthen our organizational structure and improve our sustainability and further support our growth:
+In 2011, we strengthen our organizational structure and improve our sustainability to further support our growth:

 Capital campaign a success, resulting in complete facility renovation.